AMWA-TV/is-04/docs/Controllers.md

 ## Dynamic Update of Resources

-The Controller MUST be capable of using the Query API to discover and dynamically update the state of any registered resource, including Node, Device, Source, Flow, Sender, and Receiver.
+The Controller MUST be capable of using the Query API to discover and dynamically report the state of any registered resource, including Node, Device, Source, Flow, Sender, and Receiver.

 * The Controller MUST indicate available Senders to the user.
 * The Controller MUST reflect changes in presence/absence of Senders to the user after a maximum of 30 seconds.